KoljaB/RealtimeSTT/docs/engines/kroko-onnx.md

 `kroko_onnx` uses the optional [kroko-ai/kroko-onnx](https://github.com/kroko-ai/kroko-onnx) runtime with Kroko/Banafo streaming `.data` models.
+It is useful when you want low-latency streaming previews from Kroko models while keeping the default RealtimeSTT install free of Kroko-specific native dependencies.

-The adapter is lazy-loaded, so normal RealtimeSTT installs and tests do not require Kroko-ONNX.
+The adapter is lazy-loaded.
+A normal RealtimeSTT install can import and use other engines without `kroko_onnx` installed.

 ## Engine Names